Employee retention credit opportunities exist for 2020 and 2021

 As originally introduced, the ERC provided qualifying employers the opportunity to claim a 50% refundable credit based on up to $10,000 of payroll costs for qualifying employees (i.e., a maximum $5,000 per employee credit) provided various requirements were met.
 However, companies were restricted from claiming any ERC if they also obtained a loan through the Paycheck Protection Program (PPP).
 The PPP had the potential to be fully refundable (becoming the economic equivalent of a grant) and could potentially offset far more than $5,000 per employee.
 Therefore, it’s unsurprising that many companies opted to pursue a PPP loan and forego opportunities to claim the ERC.

 A significant change under the CAA is that companies that obtained a PPP loan are now retroactively eligible to also claim the ERC for qualifying expenses during 2020, although there are still limitations on being able to claim the credit with respect to the same payroll expenses also funded with forgiven PPP loan proceeds.
-In addition, the ERC was further expanded to allow for additional credits (70% of up to $10,000 payroll costs for qualifying employees per quarter) to be claimed in certain circumstances for the first two quarters of 2021.
+In addition, the ERC was further expanded to allow for additional credits (70% of up to $10,000 payroll costs for qualifying employees per quarter) to be claimed in certain circumstances for each quarter of 2021.

 In light of these legislative changes, significant opportunities may exist for companies that:

 - Might otherwise have opted not to pursue claiming the ERC in 2020 or 2021 to revisit their eligibility.

 - Claimed the ERC in 2020 to determine whether additional credits are available given the relaxation of various rules.

 Following are some key considerations that companies, with the assistance of their advisors, should be considered in assessing ERC opportunities: